 Housing Counselors provide a variety of services to low and moderate income residents of Philadelphia.
 Contracted by the City of Philadelphia Office of Housing and Community Development and the Pennsylvania Housing Finance Agency, the following services are available through our Housing Counselors:

-- Foreclosure Intervention/ Mortgage Default and Delinquency Counseling
+- Foreclosure Intervention/ Mortgage Default and Delinquency Counseling.
+There is funding available for Homelessness Prevention.
+Click here for more information.

 - Anti-predatory Loan Counseling including assisting consumers to apply for a home repair, improvement and energy conservation loans as well as mortgage refinance.